Our inpatient medicine service has four resident teams that care for the majority of the patients in the hospital.

 Residents see an amazing variety of pathology in patients of all ages and fully participate in their care as the primary doctor.
 They progressively develop more complete and complex differential diagnoses and cogent treatment plans.
 The progressive responsibility and leadership experiences prepare the resident well for independent practice.

-Total time on medicine rotations comprises four months in each of the first two years, plus two 2-week blocks of NARC in each year.
-The rotation is primarily inpatient, with the exception of 1-3 half-days a week of continuity clinic and a day off each week.
+Total time on medicine rotations comprises four rotations in each of the first two years, plus two 2-week blocks of NARC in each year.
+The rotation is primarily inpatient, with the exception of 1-2 partial-days a week of continuity clinic and a day off each week.